javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 If in the example above we used `users.filter(army.canJoin)`, then `army.canJoin` would be called as a standalone function, with `this=undefined`, thus leading to an instant error.

-That said, a call `users.filter(user => army.canJoin(user))` also guarantees the correct `this`, and it's more obvious what's going on, so in practice the arrow function is used most of time, instead of `thisArg`.
+A call to `users.filter(army.canJoin, army)` can be replaced with `users.filter(user => army.canJoin(user))`, that does the same.
+The former is used more often, as it's a bit easier to understand for most people.

 ## Summary